 - The risk of non-payment.
 When your clients are all Australian, it takes a lot less effort and cost to send a debtor’s confirmation letter or a letter of demand.
 You have the added certainty of getting the particular party blacklisted should they not honour their promise of payment.
 But when it comes to an international system, your actions against non-payment are much higher, especially at an SME level where legal fees can be heavy to carry.

 - Political risks.
 The amount of risk involved in this consideration will be dependent on the country to which you are exporting.
 For instance, Africa has a much higher risk of political instability than America does.
-Should there be an outbreak of unrest, your product might be destroyed or not delivered and therefore no transaction can follow.
+Should there be an outbreak of unrest, your product might be destroyed or not delivered which eliminates the transaction opportunity.

 - Transportation risk.
 It is wise to take out extra insurance cover for the transportation period, which can cut into your overheads.